yingen-zhu/yingen-zhu.github.io/about.md

 </ul>

   <p>
-  Outside of research, I like sleeping and spicy food.
+  Outside of research, I like sleeping💤 and spicy food🌶️.
   </p>

 </div>